Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Genetics

-More than 200 disease-causing variants within the CYP21A2 gene have been identified so far that lead to 21-hydroxylase deficiency if at least two of these variants are present as compound heterozygous.
 There is a good correlation between the genotype and phenotype.
 As a result, the CYP21A2 genotyping has high diagnostic value.
-However, the genotyping of the CYP21A2 gene is prone to errors, especially due to the closely located and highly homologous pseudogene CYP21A1P and the complex duplications, deletions and rearrangements within the chromosome 6p21.3.
-That's why CYP21A2 genotyping, interpretation of the results, and adequate genetic counseling for patients and their families requires deep understanding of CYP21A2 genetics.
+However, the genotyping of the CYP21A2 gene is prone to errors, especially due to the closely located and highly homologous pseudogene CYP21A1P and the complex duplications, deletions, and rearrangements within chromosome 6p21.3.
+That is why CYP21A2 genotyping, interpretation of the results, and adequate genetic counseling for patients and their families requires deep understanding of CYP21A2 genetics.